 The quintet all wear elaborate headdresses and diaphanous, veil-like garments, none of them communicating with each other.
 Two of them gaze at the duo in the corridor; three of them gaze at the viewer, implicating us in this scene.

 What does it all mean?
-Perhaps there’s some clue in the fact that Fini loved to don ostentatious outfits herself.
-She was renowned for turning up at parties with her hair dyed gold, in nothing but boots and a cape of feathers.
+Perhaps there’s some clue in the fact that Fini loved to don intricately fashioned outfits herself.
+She famously once turned up at party in nothing but boots and a cape of feathers.

 ‘I’ve always loved — and lived — my own theatre,’ she said.
-As Fini’s star grew, the likes of Coco Chanel and Elsa Schiaparelli began designing clothes for her.
+As Fini’s star grew, the likes of Elsa Schiaparelli began designing clothes for her.

 One might see Rasch, Rasch, Rasch’s quintet, then, as self-portraits.
 Especially as they all seem to have a face similar to Fini’s, if photographs of the artist are anything to go by.